Virtue is it's own reward

 – Benjamin Franklin

 To live a virtuous life is a choice.
-The choice to forgo your desires to instead perform your duties.
+The choice to forgo your desires to perform your duties instead.
 The choice to make the right decisions instead of the easy decisions.
 So why do it?

 Because “happiness” in the modern sense is a mirage and a euphemism for self-indulgent behavior.
 The immediate gratification received for giving in to your impulses is more than overshadowed by the losses from opportunities missed to build a better you.
 True happiness comes from progressing toward your internal goals, not fate's callow and transient gifts.
-What matters in the long term is: are you becoming a better person, not that you are becoming a richer one.
+What matters in the long term is whether you are becoming a better person, not that you are becoming a richer one.

 However, just like with all decisions, you will sometimes fail to live up to your goals.
 However, that does not invalidate your efforts any more than any person working to develop a personal or professional skill does not achieve mastery in their first attempt, or possibly ever.
 The effort alone to improve is virtuous and not to be discounted.